pyrddlgym-project/pyRDDLGym/docs/jax.rst

 than the total number of boolean action fluents, then ``JaxRDDLBackpropPlanner`` will automatically apply a projected gradient step to ensure ``max_nondef_actions`` is satisfied at each optimization step.

-Two methods are provided to ensure constraint satisfaction: one is a simplified new projection technique and the other is described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_ The choice of method can be controlled through the ``use_new_projection`` argument of the planner.
+Two methods are provided to ensure constraint satisfaction: one is a simplified new projection technique and the old method is described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_ The choice of method can be controlled through the ``use_new_projection`` argument of the planner.